Two Week Best of Tasmania Road Trip Itinerary

 Cradle Mountain National Park

 After a leisurely morning, enjoy the scenic drive to Cradle Mountain National Park.
+Part of the Tasmanian Wilderness World Heritage Area, it features rugged mountains, glacial lakes.

-Approximate Distance: 146 km | 90 miles Total Driving Time: 2 hours 10 mins
+Approximate Distance: 150 km | 93 miles Total Driving Time: 2 hours 15 mins

-Accommodation: Cradle Mountain - 2 nights
+Accommodation: Cradle Mountain - 2 Nights

 Cradle Mountain